Emanem/nv-pwr-ctrl/README.md

 2. *Can you support open-source Nvidia drivers?*<br/>No, this is using _NVML_ propritary libary.
 3. *The lower the fan speen (i.e. -f), the lower the FPS... is this expected?*<br/>Yes, because in order to keep the fan spinning at just _x_%, then the power will be limited.
 Having less power means keeping the GPU cooler but also less capable of coping with the demands of the CPU and the game.
 4. *Can you add feature *X* please?*<br/>Open a ticket and let's discuss...
-5. *Why didn't you use application *X*to achieve something similar?*<br/>I didn't want to have to install/compile other packages and didn't need _fancy_ UI.
+5. *Why didn't you use application *X* to achieve something similar?*<br/>I didn't want to have to install/compile other packages and didn't need _fancy_ UI.
 I needed a simple app I can spin with a script and stop with `Ctrl+C`.
 That's it.
 6. *Does this work only with a specific graphics API?*<br/>No, it is in fact agnostic of any API and would also be able to _power limit_ even _compute-only_ workloads on the GPU.
+7. *Which fan control algorithm would you reccomend?*<br/>As of now I would reccomend to set the fan control based on GPU temperature alone, `gpu_temp`.

 ## Task list